AHA Data and Directories

 Questions about AHA data products?
 Contact Health Forum: 866-375-3633 or email@example.com

 A web-based national source of proprietary hospital and health system data collected and verified by the American Hospital Association.
 AHA DataViewer content includes exclusive national survey data (e.g., AHA Annual Survey of Hospitals, AHA Annual Survey of Hospitals—IT Supplement), proprietary AHA membership data and much more.
-These data are used by government agencies, media and the industry for accurate and timely analysis and decision-making.
-AHA Healthcare DataViewer content is updated monthly and supports sales, business development, planning, and marketing.
+Hospital financial data from Medicare Cost Reports has been recently added to supplement the AHA data.
+AHA data are used by government agencies, media and the industry for accurate and timely analysis and decision-making.
+It also is used to supports sales, business development, planning, and marketing.

 A database based on an annual survey of U.S. hospitals that tracks the adoption of electronic health records (also known as electronic medical records).
 The data from 3,200 hospitals include electronic clinical documentation, results viewing, decision support, bar coding and more.
 The database is available to AHA Healthcare DataViewer annual subscribers as an upgrade (non-subscribers can purchase and download the database as a Quick Report).